Union representatives

 Rights of union representatives under collective agreements

-Collective agreements grant union representatives various rights.
+Collective agreements grant union representatives a range of rights.

 Workplace meetings